airbnb/mavericks/docs/new-3x.md

 #### `MavericksRepository`

 `MavericksRepository` behaves exactly like `MavericksViewModel` except it doesn't have any Android dependencies.
 Even more, under the hood `MavericksViewModel` uses `MavericksRepository` to manage its state.
 You can find that `MavericksRepository` and `MavericksViewModel` are very similar in terms of API and behaviour.
-As this is experimental module you have to opt in to use it by `-Xopt-in=com.airbnb.mvrx.InternalMavericksApi` compilation argument.
+As this is experimental module you have to opt in to use it by `-opt-in=com.airbnb.mvrx.InternalMavericksApi` compilation argument.

 ```kotlin
 data class Forecast(